 The Federal Housing Finance Agency (FHFA)’s house price indices were also encouraging, though showed more conservative price increases.
 The U.S. seasonally-adjusted purchase-only house price index rose by 7.58% (6.27% inflation-adjusted) y-o-y to November 2013.
 On a quarterly basis, the index increased by 0.72% (1.1% inflation-adjusted) in November 2013.

 During 2013, the median sales price of new homes sold in the U.S. increased by 8.4% y-o-y to US$265,800, according to the U.S. Census Bureau.

-U.S. home builder sentiment rose by 19.1% in January 2014 from the same period last year, but fell slightly by 1.8% from the previous month, according to the National Association of Home Builders.
+The U.S. home builder sentiment rose by 19.1% in January 2014 from the same period last year, but fell slightly by 1.8% from the previous month, according to the National Association of Home Builders (NAHB).

 "Following an unexpected jump last month, builder confidence has essentially leveled out and is holding at a solid level," NAHB Chairman Rick Judson said.
 "Many markets continue to improve and this bodes well for future home sales."

 Foreclosures and home repossessions are on their record lows.
 In 2013, the total number of foreclosure starts dropped by 33% from a year earlier, to 747,728 units—the lowest level since 2006, according to foreclosure listing firm, RealtyTrac Inc. Foreclosure starts fell in 37 states (including California, Arizona, Colorado, and Georgia) but increased in 13 states (including Maryland, Arkansas, New Jersey, Connecticut and New York).
 Foreclosures in the country peaked in 2010, at 1.05 million.